WHAT TO EXPECT DURING FIRST VISIT TO PHOENIX RISES ACUPUNCTURE IN ST. AUGUSTINE (and what forms to bring with you).

 How you’ll feel afterwards varies greatly from patient to patient and from session to session.
 Some treatments may leave you relaxed and energized; others may leave you with a desire to rest.

-Please print and thoroughly fill out the patient’s forms.
-I DO read your paperwork, but if we spend time filling your paperwork in the office your appointment will be shortened for that much time.
+I DO read the intake you fill out online, but if we spend time filling your medical history in the office your appointment will be shortened for that much time.
 Let’s make the most of that time by each of us doing their part 🙂

 Ready to schedule your first appointment now?
 Call or email, we’ll be happy to answer any additional questions you might have.